 I happened to find another Etsy shop owner (update: their shop has since closed 😩) that makes iron brackets that look pretty similar to my inspiration brackets, but the part that attaches to the wall was a bit too tall for my liking.
 So I reached out to the shop owner and asked if he could make brackets to my own specs and he said he could.
 Sweet!

 I needed 8 heavy-duty (very important!) brackets that could hold shelves that were 12.75″ wide and 1.75″ thick, and I also needed 6 brackets that could hold shelves that were 10″ wide and 2″ thick.
 All in (shipping included), 14 brackets ended up only costing $300!

 Now that my search was over and the brackets were on their way, I was ready to move on to the fun part: painting them to look like aged brass.

-EVEN IF YOU THINK YOU SUCK AT DIY,
+EVEN IF YOU SUCK AT DIY,

-YOU CAN TOTALLY ROCK THIS SUPER EASY PROJECT
+YOU CAN TOTALLY DO THIS PROJECT

 This is what the raw iron brackets looked like when they were delivered.